-A credit limit is basically what the term suggests: A financial cap on a credit card account that limits how much money the cardholder can borrow from the card issuer.
-By including a maximum spending amount, the card issuer buys itself some protection against the cardholder borrowing more than they can pay back on an ongoing basis.
+A credit limit is the maximum amount of money a lender allows a cardholder to borrow on a credit card.
+Credit card limits are set by lenders to manage the risk of lending money to consumers.
+By including a maximum spending amount, the card issuer gives itself some protection against the cardholder borrowing more than they can pay back on an ongoing basis.

 There’s more to the story, however, when it comes to credit card limits and how they’re determined.
-Here’s a closer look at what a credit limit is and what happens if you go over your credit limit.
+Here’s a closer look at what a credit limit is, what the limit is based on, and what happens if you go over your credit limit.

 What Is a Credit Limit?

-As mentioned, a credit limit is the maximum amount that you can charge with your credit card, which represents a line of credit.
+As mentioned, a credit limit is the maximum amount that a cardholder can charge with your credit card, which represents a line of credit.
 The amount is determined based on information provided in a credit card application, such as the applicant’s credit score, income, and existing debts.
-Usually, the higher the credit, the higher above the average credit card limit someone will receive.
+Generally, the higher the credit score, the higher above the average credit card limit an individual may receive.

 Credit Limit and Available Credit

 Each purchase made with a credit card is deducted from your total credit limit, resulting in your available credit.
 For example, let’s say someone has a credit limit of $10,000.
-If they spend $2,000 at a store that accepts credit card payments, their available credit falls to $8,000.
+If they spend $2,000 with their credit card, their available credit falls to $8,000.
 If they were then to make a $1,000 payment toward their balance, their available credit would increase to $9,000.

 Credit Limit and Credit Scores

-There’s another good reason to keep your credit card spending in check, and significantly below your card limit — it affects your credit score.
+There’s another good reason to keep your credit card spending in check, and well below your card limit — it affects your credit score.

 When FICO® (one of the most popular credit scoring systems) calculates its benchmark credit scores, it places a significant weight (30% of its total credit score calculations) on credit utilization.
 Credit utilization ratio compares the amount of credit a cardholder is using to the total available credit they have.